NoraCodes/charpicker/README.md

 This file is `special_character_list`.
 It was compiled partially with a machine and partially by hand (with help from mbfraga) and contributions are much appreciated.

+You can override the provided theme with the `~/.config/charpicker/theme.rasi` file.